-SMC operations were barely audible during the daytime and evening and audible during the night-time operator attended noise surveys at this location.
-SMC operations generated an LAeq(15minute) noise contribution of <30 dBA during the day and evening and 28 dBA during the night-time period.
-During the night-time period SMC operations generated LAmax noise levels of up to 32 dBA.
+SMC operations were inaudible during the day, audible during the evening and inaudible during the night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of 33 dBA during the evening period.

 4.1.4 Operator-attended Noise Survey Results - 'Lowrey'